IBM/AI-on-Power-Level3/docs/Lab1/lab1-hands-on-guide.md

     ![image](https://github.com/user-attachments/assets/e0a23318-e2bc-4778-8c12-84643a8f530c)

-    **Congratulations**, in this section you learned how easy it is to switch to a different LLM, access it and take it for a run!
+    **Congratulations**, in this section, you learned how straightforward it is to transition to a different LLM, access it, and utilize its capabilities.
     This completes the lab.